Jefferson University Hospitals

 Non-compliant employees will be placed on an unpaid suspension as of December 1st and face termination in two weeks if still non-compliant.

 The Influenza Vaccination Policy #200.82 is available on the TJUH Intranet under Policies and Procedures.

 The forms may be found as attachments to the policy on the Intranet or may be obtained through the UHS website.

-Each form with a listed medical contraindication will be evaluated on a case by case basis by tphe employee health office.
+Each request for a medical exemption will be evaluated on a case by case basis by the employee health office.
 Additional questions may be directed to your physician and additional documentation may be requested.
 A release of information may be signed to assist with the evaluation.
-UHS will use the established guidelines for accepted medical contraindications.
+UHS/Healthmark will use the established guidelines for accepted medical contraindications.

 No. Physicians may not sign their own medical exemptions forms.
 The original form signed by the treating physician must be submitted for evaluation.
 You will be notified as to whether your form has been approved or denied.
 If you have a religious objection, the form must be sent to the VP of Human Resources for evaluation.
 UHS will be notified for tracking purposes if the exemption has been approved.